 Information about House Martins

 Some facts and figures about House Martins can be found on our BirdFacts House Martin page, including distribution maps, ID tips and information about breeding and survival.
+A graph showing the European trend for House Martin can be viewed on the European Bird Census Council website.
 Interactive maps showing the week by week distribution of a small number of species within Europe, including House Martin, have recently been added to the EuroBird Portal.